 He has shared his knowledge and an enormous amount of time, to look after the needs of, and empower numerous scientists, doctors and other health personnel globally, particularly Africans, over the past two decades.
 He has succeeded in getting them to work together in various networks and has assisted in obtaining funding for them to unite in the fight against killer infectious diseases.

-The output of Professor Zumla’s research has led to improvements in the care of patients worldwide.
-He has been awarded several prestigious awards for his work output.
-Prestigious international prizes awarded to him recently include:
+The output of Professor Sir Zumla’s research has led to improvements in the care of patients worldwide.
+He has been awarded over 25 prestigious awards for his work output.
+Click here to view full list of prizes, medals and awards.

 These prizes and awards recognize Professor Zumla’s outstanding achievements and significant contribution to combating killer infectious/tropical diseases, and excellence in research and capacity development activities.
 In addition he is founder member and Trustee of the World’s largest TB charity, TB ALERT.
 He is also Member of BOOKPOWER, a charity that provides educational textbooks to resource poor developing countries.